Faster Methods

 Learning algorithms from inconsistent sources.
 There are multiple valid algorithms for each OLL and PLL case.
 Pick one trusted resource, learn the version it teaches, and stick with it until the moves are automatic.
 Mixing algorithm sources for the same case is a reliable way to get confused mid-solve.

 Rushing into full OLL or full PLL too soon.
 The 21 PLL algorithms and 57 OLL algorithms are genuinely useful, but only once 2-look versions feel effortless.
 If you still have to think hard about each 2-look case, adding more algorithms will slow you down rather than help.
+A rough rule of thumb: only add a new full-OLL or full-PLL algorithm once you can execute the 2-look version of that case without pausing to think.

 FAQ